IP Addresses Explained: IPv4 vs IPv6 and What Developers Need to Know

 Server Binding

 When starting a web server, you choose which address to bind to.
-Binding to 127.0.0.1 restricts access to the local machine only — ideal for development.
-Binding to 0.0.0.0 accepts connections from any network interface — necessary for production servers and containerized applications.
+Binding to 127.0.0.1 restricts access to the local machine only (ideal for development).
+Binding to 0.0.0.0 accepts connections from any network interface, which is necessary for production servers and containerized applications.

 # Node.js — 로컬 전용 (개발용)